MartianMadman/RFG_Madmod/Readme.txt

 -Npcs on the same team can not damage each other.
 Prevents horde’s from accidentally killing their own people during combat.
 Players can still kill npcs.
 -Major improvements to the way explosions are handled.
 Explosions will blast away any structure with ease including those pesky steel beams.
 -Tweaks to alert_level.xtbl.
 To lose alert level either hide for a minute or drive far away from the crime scene.
--Removed bullet push force on ragdolls to add more variety to the ways they fall down after death.
+(Reverted)-Removed bullet push force on ragdolls to add more variety to the ways they fall down after death.
 -Increased the max number of simultaneous projectiles that can be in the world at once to 127.
 -Increased distance at which the game will convert civilians to guerrilla members.
 -Increased the cost of upgrades to compensate for the increase in spawned salvage.